Heat Pump Pricing Index

 $0

 HEEHRA rebate: Point-of-sale rebate up to $8,000 for households at or below 80% of area median income.
 Funded by the IRA, administered by each state.
-Virginia is currently finalizing program rules.
+Virginia is finalizing program rules.

 Virginia rebate programs